Orbital-selective time-domain signature of nematicity dynamics in the charge-density-wave phase of La$_{1.65}$Eu$_{0.2}$Sr$_{0.15}$CuO$_4$

 Electronic liquid crystal phases with varying combinations of broken rotational and translational symmetries have been theorized~\cite{Kivelson1998, Fradkin2010}, thus making it desirable to probe each broken symmetry independently.
 When present, electronic nematic order is able to couple to CDW order favoring a unidirectional character of the CDW.
-While spontaneous nematic symmetry breaking has been predicted in many early theoretical studies of doped antiferromagnets~\cite{Zaanen1989, Machida1989, Kato1990, Emery1993, White1998, Halboth2000, Lorenzana2002}, the effect of quenched disorder in real materials can be significant resulting in locally preferred stripe orientations and pinning of stripe fluctuations, which can obscure both macroscopic anisotropies as well as intrinsic energy and temperature scales~\cite{Kivelson2003}.
+While spontaneous rotational symmetry breaking has been predicted in many early theoretical studies of doped antiferromagnets~\cite{Zaanen1989, Machida1989, Kato1990, Emery1993, White1998, Halboth2000, Lorenzana2002}, the effect of quenched disorder in real materials can be significant resulting in locally preferred stripe orientations and pinning of stripe fluctuations, which can obscure both macroscopic anisotropies as well as intrinsic energy and temperature scales~\cite{Kivelson2003}.
 Alternately, when the crystal structure explicitly breaks the $C_4$ rotational symmetry of the CuO$_2$ planes, the lattice itself provides an orienting potential for intrinsic nematic correlations.
 For example, this is the case in the 3-dimensional CDW state of orthorhombic YBa$_2$Cu$_3$O$_{6+\delta}$~(YBCO)~\cite{Gerber2015, Chang2016, Jang2016, Kim2021} as well as in the low-temperature tetragonal (LTT) phase of `214' cuprates such as La$_{2-x}$Ba$_{x}$CuO$_4$, La$_{1.6-x}$Nd$_{0.4}$Sr$_{x}$CuO$_4$ and La$_{1.8-x}$Eu$_{0.2}$Sr$_{x}$CuO$_4$.
+Although these orthorhombic crystal structures naturally induce rotational asymmetry in their electronic structure, nematicity is identified with an additional temperature dependent enhancement of this rotational asymmetry, driven by undirectional CDW formation or strong electronic correlations, such as nearest neighbour Coulomb repulsion of planar O states or exchange interactions~\cite{Kivelson2004, Fischer2014, Wang2023,Yamase2000,Yamase2021}.